1. Read several holiday stories together.

 12. Allow your child to invite friends to come over and bring one toy or game to share.

-15. Give your child “Me and You, Kid” coupons that your child can use when she wants to spend time reading, playing or working on a special project with you.
+15. Give your child “Me and You, Kid” coupons that she can use when she wants to spend time reading, playing, or working on a special project with you.

 Copyright © Parent Institute